 We have audited the financial statements of Partnerships in Care UK 1 Limited for the year ended 31 December 2016 which comprise the parent company balance sheet, parent company statement of changes in equity and the related notes 1 to 7.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally/Accepted/Accounting Reactice), including IFRS 1019 Reduced Disclosure Framework; in his report is made solely to the Company's members, (as a body, fin accordance with Chapter 3 of Part 16 of the Companies fact 2005; Our audit work has been funder taken so Unat we might state to the Company's members those matters we are required to state to them in an auditor's report and for more purposes, to the fullest extent permitted by law xweldon of acceptor assume responsibility to anyone other than the Company, and the Company's members as a body, for our audit work; for this report, or to the opinions we have formed:
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice), including FRS 101 "Reduced Disclosure Framework".

+This report is made solely to the Company's members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
+Our audit work has been undertaken so that we might state to the company's members those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company and the Company's members as a body, for our audit work, for this report, or for the opinions we have formed.

-Respective responsibilities of directors and auditor-
+Respective responsibilities of directors and auditor

-As explained more fully/in the statement of directors (responsibilities set, out on page 5, the directors are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
-(Our responsibility is to additional express an opinion of the financial statements in accordance with applicable law and international Standards on Auditing (UK and Ireland).
-Those standards require us to comply with the Auditing (Practices Board's Ethical Standards for Auditors.
+As explained more fully in the statement of directors' responsibilities set out on page 5, the directors are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
+Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
+Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.